webTronex/odoo-docker-compose/README.md

     volumes:
       # Centralized addons folder for all instances (optional)
       - ./central_addons:/mnt/central-addons

 How to Use These Files
-Repository Setup:
+1-Repository Setup:
 Organize your repository as shown in the structure above.
 Each Odoo version folder (odoo16, odoo17, odoo18) should contain its own run.sh and docker-addons.yml.

-Deploy an Instance:
+2-Deploy an Instance:
 Use the provided curl commands (with the updated URLs) for each version, passing your desired folder name as the fourth parameter.
 For example, to deploy an Odoo 18 instance: curl -s https://raw.githubusercontent.com/webTronex/odoo-docker-compose/main/odoo18/run.sh | sudo bash -s odoo-main 1018 2018 my_odoo18_instance
-(Optional) Use Centralized Addons:
+3-(Optional) Use Centralized Addons:
 Edit the docker-addons.yml file if you need to change the centralized addons directory path.
-Then deploy using: docker compose -f docker-compose.yml -f docker-addons.yml up -d Install Docker & Docker Compose as shown above if not already installed.
+Then deploy using: docker compose -f docker-compose.yml -f docker-addons.yml up -d 4-Install Docker & Docker Compose as shown above if not already installed.
 Happy deploying!